Employment law

 2. Raise a formal grievance: If you are not happy with your line manager’s response, you could consider raising a formal grievance in accordance with your employer’s grievance policy.

 3. Take a claim to tribunal: If these internal processes are unsuccessful, you may then wish to consider seeking legal advice regarding a potential claim before the court or tribunal.
-And any claim to the employment tribunal must now first go through an early conciliation process with ACAS, to see if the complaint can be settled before the claim is submitted.
+Any claim to the employment tribunal must now first go through an early conciliation process with ACAS, to see if the complaint can be settled before the claim is submitted.

-It is not uncommon for bonus policies to include clauses restricting eligibility where the individual is either under notice or has left at the time of payment.
-You should always consider your contract and any bonus policy carefully when deciding if and when to hand in your notice.
+It is not uncommon for employment bonus policies to include clauses restricting eligibility where the individual is either under notice or has left at the time of payment.
+You should always consider your contract and any work bonus policy carefully when deciding if and when to hand in your notice.

 For example, if you’ve been asked to work your notice (and may therefore be working at the time the bonus is paid) will that be more worthwhile than being offered a pay in lieu of notice.

-Those considered “bad leavers” including for example those who have been dismissed for gross misconduct, will often forfeit their awarded but unpaid bonus amounts.
+Those considered “bad leavers” including for example those who have been dismissed for gross misconduct, will often forfeit their awarded but unpaid employment bonus amounts.

 These are sometimes matters that can be negotiated as part of an exit strategy, so we would recommend seeking legal advice on your position before resigning from your role.

-For more information, call us on freephone 0330 107 5087 or contact us online.
+For more information, call us on freephone 0330 041 5869 or contact us online.

 All the above information was correct at the time of publication.